 Esther is mentioned in Bible in the Old Testament, in The Book of Esther.
 Where it is presented the story of an orphan girl who became queen and saved the nation of God.
 Ezra, Nehemiah, and Esther reveal God’s work with the Jews returned from Babylonian bondage.

-The difference between the book of Esther and the other two is that while Ezra and Nehemiah describe the fate of those who returned to the land of Israel, Esther describes an event in the lives of the millions of Jews left scattered throughout the lands of the empire.
+The difference between the book of Esther and the other two is that while Ezra and Nehemiah describe the fate of those who returned to the land of Israel, Esther describes an event in the lives of the millions of Jews scattered throughout the grounds of the empire.

 - The Creator of the Universe created Esther for such times as those.

 - Even if she was beautiful, she used her faith in front of the King, not her looks.

 - God prepares the solution to His children’s problem long before it occurs.
 Before Haman hated the Jews and plotted their death, God also began working on the project of their salvation.